-NW Natural provides natural gas service to approximately 2.5 million people in more than 140 communities through more than 795,000 meters in Oregon and Southwest Washington, with one of the most modern pipeline systems in the nation.
+NW Natural provides natural gas service to approximately two million people in more than 140 communities through 800,000 meters in Oregon and Southwest Washington, with one of the most modern pipeline systems in the nation.
 Our customers depend on us to deliver the essential services they need to heat their homes, cook their meals, and keep their businesses running.
 As with any utility, safety awareness is key.
 Find everything you need to know about carbon monoxide, operating select natural gas appliances in a power outage, meter safety, appliance and equipment maintenance and more.

 How to cook safely with natural gas

 - Keep paper towels, curtains, clothing and electric cords away from range burners.